pburnsdata/fast-style-transfer/README.md

 ## Fast TensorFlow Style Transfer Fun

-#From lengstrom
+###From lengstrom

 ## Style Transfer on India Photos
-Forked this from lengstrom, found some photos that my friend took when we were in India, and applied the styles.
+Forked this from lengstrom.
+I'm feeding pictures my friend took when we were in India to deep learning models that have been trained on different classic paintings.
+The models are applying the styles they learned to the pictures and producing the output you see here.
 The results were pretty cool.
 Take a look!

 <p align = 'center'>
 <img src = 'examples/style/the_shipwreck_of_the_minotaur.jpg' height = '246px'>